davidchalifoux/kaput-cli/README.md

   $ kaput rarbg QUERY

 ARGUMENTS
-  QUERY  Name of the content to search for.
+  QUERY  (Name of the content to search for)

 OPTIONS
-  -f, --folderID=folderID  ID of the folder it should download to (on Put.io).
-Defaults to the root folder.
+  -f, --folderID=folderID  [ID of the folder it should download to (on Put.io).
+Defaults to the root folder.]

 DESCRIPTION
   ...